Geometry Induced Chiral Transport and Entanglement in $AdS_2$ Background: Conclusion and Discussion

 When two dipoles propagate toward one another, two asymmetric causal cones emanate from the sources, and interfere near their meeting region.
 The central bipartite entropy displays an early‑time plateau, that lifts precisely when the inward LR branches collide at the central cut.
 The same meeting point appears as a bright ridge in the local entropy heatmap.
 A direct comparison of the measured onset time with the LR collision time shows near one‑to‑one agreement across $(m,r_h)$, confirming that entanglement growth at the center is triggered by the causal arrival of the inward fronts.
 Increasing $r_h$ slows all branches, and damps post‑collision echoes, highlighting the role of horizons as efficient suppressors of propagation and entanglement.
 In the flat limit the redshift becomes uniform, and the left–right asymmetry disappears.
 This provides a stringent check that the observed chiral effects are geometric in origin.

 The framework developed here suggests several immediate avenues for quantum computing and high energy theory.
 A natural next step is to couple the AdS and dS Dirac matter to a dynamical gauge field, and study how curvature–induced chirality interferes with confinement dynamics and the quantum anomaly in curved spacetime QED/QCD.
 The correlators/operators and inhomogeneous LR bounds diagnostics, that proved effective here, can serve as quantitative probes, enabling a clean comparison between curved and flat backgrounds within a unified real–time protocol.
 It is also compelling to explore beyond $(1+1)$d, and to test robustness in settings with interactions, disorder, or long‑range couplings, as well as to incorporate effective backreaction, by allowing the local couplings to respond to energy density.
 Multi‑source protocols, generalizing the dipole–dipole setup, could map out interference, screening, and entanglement hydrodynamics in curved backgrounds, while larger system calculations would sharpen the scaling of the inhomogeneous LR bounds.

-Finally, the qubit Hamiltonian aligns well with current programmable quantum platforms such as trapped ions, Rydberg arrays, and superconducting circuits.
-These systems can access exactly the observables emphasized here, making near‑term experimental exploration of curvature‑imprinted real‑time dynamics a realistic goal.
+The qubit Hamiltonian \eqref{eq:Ham_AdS} is a nearest-neighbor $XY$ chain with a bond-dependent DM interaction (equivalently, complex hopping) and a staggered on-site $Z$ field.
+Such interactions are natural targets for programmable platforms that support tunable nearest-neighbor exchange with controllable phases, as well as for digital simulation.

+Digitally, one may split $H$ into commuting on-site terms and even/odd bond layers, $H=H_Z+H_{\rm even}+H_{\rm odd}$, and apply a product-formula (Trotter) evolution.
+Each two-site bond unitary $\exp[-i\Delta t(J_n(XX+YY)+D_n(XY-YX))]$ can be implemented with a constant number of entangling gates plus single-qubit rotations, with angles set by $(J_n,D_n)\Delta t$.
+The resulting two-qubit gate count per Trotter step scales as $\mathcal{O}(N)$ (with an even/odd pattern over $N-1$ bonds), while single-qubit $Z$ rotations implement the staggered mass term.
+A detailed hardware-specific compilation is beyond our present scope, but the mapping is explicit and can be used directly for resource estimates once a target platform and gate set are fixed.